 - FDS (Flight Dynamics Subsystem).
 FDS provides satellite flight dynamics operation support functions such as orbit determination, orbit prediction, and antenna pointing data generation for satellite tracking.

 - SIM (Satellite Simulator Subsystem).
-SIM provides support functions rather than direct operational function such as anomaly resolution support and operating personnel training.
+SIM provides support functions rather than direct operational functions such as anomaly resolution support and operating personnel training.

-- Telemetry receiving and archiving in accordance with contact schedule
+- Telemetry receiving and archiving in accordance with the contract schedule

 - Telemetry limit violation check